 3) Old models are generally less pleasant to use

-If we are not going to get a recent model, then to ensure a good quality, one could simply buy a machine produced before 1985 (or somewhere roughly around then – the crossover from durable to less durable models can’t be pinpointed exactly though it’s somewhere in the ’80s.)
+If we aren't going to get a recent model, then to ensure a good quality, one could simply buy a machine produced before 1985 (or somewhere roughly around then – the crossover from durable to less durable models can't be pinpointed exactly though it's somewhere in the '80s.)

-Yes, except that these machines are heavy, difficult to transport, and you will have trouble finding tutorials on the internet for these models.
-Don’t even think about the instruction leaflet that will have been lost years ago (long before anything was available in PDF on the internet).
-You will also have to accept that it may be missing parts and some accessories may no longer be available for sale.
+Yes, except that these machines are heavy, difficult to transport, and you'll have trouble finding tutorials on the internet for these models.
+Don't even think about the instruction manual that will have been lost years ago (long before anything was available in PDF on the internet).
+You'll also have to accept that it may be missing parts and some accessories may no longer be available for sale.

-In the past we had quality, but today it’s hard to do without the ease and flexibility of the world and its modern products.
+In the past we had quality, sure, but today it's hard to do without the ease and flexibility of the modern's world products.